abhisheksrc/nli/README.md

 Coming with evaluation metrics is often challenging for language generation.
 Specially for this task, we could have multiple possible *hypotheses* for a given *premise* and a label.
 However the *hypotheses* provided in the dataset should have some degree of semantic similarity with the generated *hypotheses*.
 We therefore train 2 separate models for Semantic Textual Similarity (STS) task on the [STS Benchmark: Main English dataset](refs/sts.bib), [STS Wiki](http://ixa2.si.ehu.eus/stswiki).

-The STS task is to compute similarity score for a given pair of sentences on a continuous scale of `0.0 to 5.0`.
+The STS task is to compute meaning similarity score for a given pair of sentences on a continuous scale of `0.0 to 5.0`.
 Two very similar sentences should be given a high score, whereas dissimilar sentences should get a low score.

 An example of sentences with a score of `5.0`, from the corpus, is: **A band is performing on a stage.**  and **A band is playing onstage.**